sfiggins/orm-sfiggins/oreilly-learning-extension/step1.md

 print("Hello, World!\n")
 </pre>

-Click the O'Reilly O'dot icon in the vscode activity bar to view the extension.
+Click the O'Reilly Learning O'dot icon in the vscode activity bar to view the extension.

-Now select some of the code you typed in, and left click to see the options available.
-Select "Find resources".
+Now select some of the code you typed in and right-click to see the options available.
+Select **Find resources**.
 The extension will search for related topics on the O'Reilly Learning Platform.

 The base environment has gcc and python3 installed.
 If you would like to install